-Budgies are energetic birds that are known for displaying a range of interesting behaviors.
-You should only be concerned if your budgie constantly walks in circles or does so for several minutes every day.
+Budgies are energetic birds known for displaying a range of fascinating behaviors.
+So, you should only be concerned if your budgie constantly walks in circles or does so for several minutes each day.

 A budgie will constantly walk in circles if it’s stressed, sick, bored, or scared.
-Sometimes, walking, running, or spinning around in circles can mean that your budgie is having a seizure or stroke.
+Sometimes, walking, running, or spinning around in circles can signify that a budgie is having a seizure or stroke.

-If your budgie is bored, let it outside its cage or give it more toys.
+If your budgie is bored, let it outside its cage more frequently and give it extra toys.
 However, a scared budgie may pace in circles when meeting new people or seeing a frightening object.

-When unwell, a budgie may walk in circles to hide its illness.
+When unwell, a budgie may walk in circles to appear strong and hide its illness.

 Why Is My Budgie Running Around In Circles?

-Budgies are known for engaging in certain behaviors and to keep themselves entertained.
+Budgies engage in certain behaviors to keep themselves entertained.
 They may hang upside down, bob and dance, and run in circles.

 A budgie turning in circles is nothing to worry about most of the time.
-However, it should happen for no more than a few seconds and be accompanied by other happy budgie behavior.
+However, it should happen for a few seconds and be accompanied by other happy budgie behavior.